gispos/AvsPmod/readme_resampleFilter.txt

 If not 'Save view pos on tab change' or 'Save pos & zoom on tab change' enabled then all tabs disables the resize filter.

 Certain functions are not possible with the resample filter:
-Crop dialog, read pixel values from avisynth, and a few things are not yet running smoothly: Split View and Preview Filter together.
+Crop dialog, read pixel values from avisynth.

 If a resize is active this is indicated in the status bar with an 'r' in front of zoom and dimensions.
+And with a green triangle at the top left.

 * Big Note:
 - If Avisynth is trimmed too much with SetMemoryMax, all AvsPmod filters will take longer.